g00341288/g00341288.github.io/_posts/2016-11-4-translating-a-request-for-data-into-a-sql-query-a-worked-example-post.md

 {% highlight sql %}

-/* the number of employees in each job in each department */ SELECT E.DEPTNO, E.JOB, COUNT(E.JOB)
+/* the number of employees in each job*/
+SELECT E.JOB, COUNT(E.JOB)
 FROM EMP E
 GROUP BY E.JOB;